1939 Bentley Corniche Re-Created

 It was agreed that the Corniche should be built to investigate the idea.
 It would have a lightweight chassis, built from thinner-than-standard gauge steel, fitted with a tuned version of the MkV engine matched to an overdrive gearbox created to suit.
 The Corniche was built as a collaboration between Bentley and third parties such as Georges Paulin, the French car designer who designed the bodywork and Carrosserie Vanvooren in Paris who made the bodywork.

 The car was completed by May 1939 and tried out at Brooklands race circuit, where it achieved well over 100mph - a significant improvement on the standard MkV.
 Streamlining had only just started to be adopted on production cars of the period, so the smooth lines of the Corniche were ahead of their time.
-It had at least been recognised that the huge upright radiator of a traditional Bentley adversely affected the top speed, and the smoothed nose of the Corniche was a direct reaction to that understanding.
+It had at least been recognized that the huge upright radiator of a traditional Bentley adversely affected the top speed, and the smoothed nose of the Corniche was a direct reaction to that understanding.

-The pillarless body, with front and rear-hinged doors was also extremely innovative for the period, and the complicated curves of the front wings and the long sweeps of the rears were a long way from the typical designs of the period.
+The pillarless body, with front and rear-hinged doors were also extremely innovative for the period, and the complicated curves of the front wings and the long sweeps of the rears were a long way from the typical designs of the period.
 In staid 1930s Britain, this was pure fantasy-made-real.

 After Brooklands, the Corniche went to France for road testing, but in July 1939 it was damaged by a bus and returned to Vanvooren for repairs and body improvements.
 When completed, on August 8, it was collected by a Bentley test driver, who headed straight for the Bentley depot at Chateauroux where the testing was based.
 It was as he neared the HQ that a car pulled in front of the Corniche, causing the Bentley test driver to swerve and hit a tree.
 The car rolled onto its side, causing extensive damage.